rayborg/LUKSBashAttack/README.md

 LUKSBashAttack
 ==============

-Sudo mount /dev/sda tempDirectory gives us unknown filesystem type ‘crypto_LUKS’ if sda is a LUKS volume.
+Sudo mount /dev/sda tempDirectory gives us unknown filesystem type if sda is a LUKS volume.
 So to mount the drive with shell we use:  “sudo cryptsetup luksOpen /dev/sda tempDirectory”, this prompts for a password 3 times and if the password fails 3 times in a row then it quits.
 The bash script is based on this command.